-b.
-CSR funding
+B. CSR Funding

-The Indian Companies Act 2013 under section 135 makes Corporate Social Responsibility (CSR) compliance mandatory for any company, be it private, public, foreign or for that matter even a nonprofit company registered under section 8, if the company meets certain criteria of profit, turnover or net-worth.
+The Indian Companies Act 2013 under section 135 makes Corporate Social Responsibility (CSR) compliance mandatory for any company, where it is private, public, foreign, or even a nonprofit company registered under Section 8, if the company meets certain criteria of profit, turnover or net worth.
 Reportedly, India is the only country in the world that mandates CSR.

-In any fiscal year, if the company has a net-worth of Rs 500/crore or more, a turnover of Rs 1,000/- crore or more, or net profits of Rs 5 crore, it must:
+In any fiscal year, if the company has a net-worth of Rs 500/- crore or more, a turnover of Rs 1,000/- crore or more, or net profits of Rs 5 crore, it must:

-- constitute a CSR Committee of the Board - have a CSR Policy for the company, disclose the contents of such policy in its report and place it on the company's website, if any - ensure that the company spends, in every financial year, at least two per cent of the average net profits the company made during the three immediately preceding financial years in pursuance of its CSR Policy.
+- constitute a CSR Committee of the Board; - have a CSR Policy for the company, disclose the contents of such policy in its report and place it on the company's website, if any;

+• ensure that the company spends, in every financial year, at least two percent of the average net profits the company made during the three immediately preceding financial years in pursuance of its CSR Policy.